felleg/felleg.gitlab.io-backup/content/posts/from-physics-to-software.md

 was my SSOT, my single source of truth.
 But I digress!

 I wrote about all the insecurities I had over the years, the thoughts and reflections.
-They mostly seem really childish now, traces of a different chapter in my life, but at the time they sometimes felt like huge milestones.
+They mostly seem childish now, traces of a different chapter of my life, but at the time they sometimes felt like huge milestones.
 High school.
 My first girlfriend.
 University.
 Changing careers.
 Writing is still my best tool put things in perspective, both in space and time.